Mikheil Saakashvili: Reaction of Georgian government

-On 1 February, Saakashvili testified before the court remotely.
-He appeared to have lost a lot of weight, as evidenced by protruding ribs and stomach.
-According to his lawyer, Saakashvili, who is 195 cm in height, weighs only 69.7 kilograms, has lost 52 kilograms since 1 October 2021, and cannot move without a wheelchair.
-President of Ukraine Volodymyr Zelensky accused the Georgian government of "publicly torturing" Ukrainian citizen Saakashvili and trying to "kill" him.
-In response, Georgian Justice Minister Rati Bregadze said that Saakashvili is trying to evade prison through self-harm.
+In response to criticism about Saakashvili's deteriorating health, Georgian officials claimed Saakashvili was trying to evade prison through self-harm.
+In particular, Georgian Justice Minister Rati Bregadze said that Saakashvili is trying to evade prison through self-harm.
 He stated that there is no relevant evidence of Saakashvili being tortured and noted that the state "can not be held responsible for self-harm by the inmate, including his refusal to follow medical prescriptions".
+Georgian officials claimed that this was part of a plan to pressure the government to release Saakashvili.